612teres/AirBnB_clone/README.md

-Readme for the clone site
+This is a project to build a clone for the AirBnB site